Cooperative AI Foundation

 5. For early-career researchers: Consider the early-career track, which assesses both project merit and career development potential

-6. Prepare for iteration: The new process includes potential for interactive feedback, so be responsive and flexible
+6. Prepare for iteration: The process includes potential for interactive feedback, so be responsive and flexible

 Key Takeaways for Grant Writers

-• Scope is now precisely defined: Unlike 2024, the 2025 program requires applicants to select from eight specific research areas.
+• Scope is precisely defined: The programme requires applicants to select from eight specific research areas.
 Ensure perfect alignment before applying.

 • Two-stage process reduces burden: The pre-proposal stage means you won't invest significant time unless invited to submit a full proposal.
 Make your pre-proposal compelling and clearly aligned.

-• The Foundation has funding capacity: With only 50% of 2024 funds distributed, CAIF is actively seeking strong proposals.
+• The Foundation has funding capacity: With only 50% of budgeted funds distributed in 2024, CAIF is actively seeking strong proposals.
 The challenge is fit, not overwhelming competition.

-• Emphasize differential progress: Show how your work advances cooperative capabilities specifically, not just general AI capabilities that could be dual-use.
+• Emphasise differential progress: Show how your work advances cooperative capabilities specifically, not just general AI capabilities that could be dual-use.

 • International and interdisciplinary welcome: Location and discipline are not barriers.
 Computer science background is helpful but not required.